littensy/charm/README.md

 Subscribes the given writable signals to the states with the corresponding keys on the server.
 When the server sends updates, the functions associated with each key in the state will be called with the patched values.

-You should pass either pass signal setter functions or atoms to this function:
+You can pass either writable signals or atoms to this function:

 ```luau
 client.addSignals({